whomity/disconomy/README.md

 ---

 Features:
-- Simple and lightweight
+- Simple and easy to implement
 - Serves as a simple API to write economy-related commands
-- Typescript support (pretty cool right?)
+- Built-in Typescript support